 Other common symptoms include:

-- Upper abdominal fullness following a meal
+- a feeling of fullness in the upper abdomen following a meal

-- Chest pain
+- chest pain

-- Severe stomach pain
+- severe stomach pain

-- Vomiting blood
+- vomiting blood

-- Bloody and/or foul-smelling bowel movements.
+- bloody or foul-smelling bowel movements

 Cases of gastritis can be either acute or chronic.
-Acute gastritis occurs abruptly and only lasts for a brief amount of time.
-In contrast, chronic gastritis can last for months and even years if the patient does not receive any treatment for the condition.
+Acute gastritis onsets quickly and has a short duration.
+In contrast, chronic gastritis might last for months or even years if the condition continues without treatment.

 Complications of untreated chronic gastritis include:

-- Anemia: erosive gastritis can cause chronic bleeding which, in turn, can lead to anemia
+- Anemia: Erosive gastritis can cause chronic bleeding which, in turn, can lead to anemia

-- Atrophic gastritis: chronic inflammation in the stomach can cause the loss of both the stomach lining and glands
+- Atrophic gastritis: Chronic inflammation in the stomach can cause the loss of both the stomach lining and glands

-- Peptic ulcers: ulcers can form in the lining of the stomach and duodenum
+- Peptic ulcers: Ulcers can form in the lining of the stomach and duodenum

-- Shortness of breath.
+- ingestion of chemicals